 i.
-Any rabbi who is a member of the RCA or whose semicha the RCA recognizes may serve as a Sponsoring Rabbi; i.e., the rabbi who recommends an individual as a potential candidate for conversion.
+Any Orthodox rabbi may serve as a Sponsoring Rabbi; i.e., the rabbi who recommends an individual as a potential candidate for conversion.
 A Sponsoring Rabbi may only sponsor someone who lives in his own community, with whom he is personally familiar, and whom he is confident in recommending as a candidate.
 A close teaching/learning relationship between a Sponsoring Rabbi and the candidate does not disqualify him from sponsoring her or him.